MarkAblai/Certification-Study-Guides/README.md

 Resources, notes, and practice questions from each IT certification I've earned.
 Everything here is what I actually used — no filler, no affiliate links.

-I'm a Missouri State IT student (Cybersecurity emphasis) working toward network engineering.
+I'm a Missouri State IT student (Cybersecurity emphasis).
 These are the materials that got me through each exam, plus practice questions I built and reviewed against the published exam objectives.

 ---